IHB1-Foundation/creditcoin-cdp/frontend/README.md

 1. Navigate to the Redemption card
 2. Enter crdUSD amount to redeem
 3. Review the estimated wCTC you'll receive
-4. Optionally set a Max APR cap (0–10%) and tie-preference
-5. Click "Redeem"
+4. Click "Redeem"
-6. Approve crdUSD if needed
+5. Approve crdUSD if needed
-7. Confirm the transaction
+6. Confirm the transaction

 ## Key Features Explained